jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Perkinsus Culturing.md

 	- 0.65 g/L Sodium bicarbonate
 3. Set up vacuum filtration apparatus in the BSC by spraying each of the following with ethanol before placing into BSC
 	1. 1000 mL filtration flask
-	2. Spray autoclaved filtration flask tubing with ethanol and place into BSC
+	2. Filtration flask tubing
-	3.
+	3. Glass filter funnel
+	4. Filter base
+	5. Clamp
+	6. Box of 0.22 um filter paper
+4. Place filter base into filtration flask
+5. Place a 0.22 um filter paper onto
-4. Filter PCM through a 0.22 um filter into a sterile container
+6. Filter PCM through a 0.22 um filter into a sterile container
-5. Store sterile PCM in 4°C fridge
+7. Store sterile PCM in 4°C fridge

 Materials for inoculating Perkinsus strains into PCM:
 - *Perkinsus marinus* strains